it-workshop/caroline/README.md

 ## Workflow

-Each tracker issue is assigned to collaborator.
-Work on feature must be subdivided to the work packages (wp).
-Each wp has own branch that must be merged into upstream branch after review i.e. you must create a pull request for each work package. branch can't be merged into the upstream if it has compilation errors or failed unit tests on any platform.
+Each tracker issue is assigned to a collaborator.
+The work on each feature must be subdivided into work packages (wp).
+Each wp has its own branch that must be merged into upstream branch after review i.e. you must create a pull request for each new work package.
+The branch can't be merged into the upstream if it has compilation errors or failed unit tests on any platform.

 ### Names of branches

-Each workpackage must be a branch with name ``wp/${issue-number}/${wp-number}``. i.e. if issue 1357 has 3 workpackages, names of branches will be: ``wp/1357/1``, ``wp/1357/2``, ``wp/1357/3``.
+Each workpackage must be in a branch called ``wp/${issue-number}/${wp-number}``. i.e. if issue#1357 has 3 workpackages, names of the branches would be:
+``wp/1357/1``,
+``wp/1357/2``,
+``wp/1357/3``.

 ### Commit message

-Commit messages must begin with ``#${issue-number}: ``.
-Commit message must be either oneline (up to 80 characters) or multiline with empty string after first line.
+The commit messages must begin from ``#${issue-number}: ``.
+It must be either a single line (up to 80 characters) or multiline text with an empty string after the first line.

 ## Code Conventions

-Code conventions is based on the Google C++ Style guide: http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml
+The code conventions are based on the Google C++ Style guide: http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml

 Additions: